wp-plugins/wp-admin-bar-removal/readme.txt

 Tested up to: 3.9.1
 disable wordpress admin bar for all user roles remove frontend backend code reduce memory consumption speedup loading control panel removal wp plugin
 == description ==
-disable wordpress admin bar for all user roles remove frontend backend code reduce memory consumption speedup loading control panel removal wp plugin clean dashboard menu for all subscribers

-Is planned compatibility update for WordPress 3.8+ / 3.9+ / 4.0+ / 4.1+ ?
-The plugin that is updated for compatibility with WordPress 3.8+ to 4.1+ is [WP Toolbar Removal](//wordpress.org/plugins/wp-Toolbar-removal/) for now ...
-Please: migrate to it A.S.A.P.
+disable wordpress admin bar for all user roles remove frontend backend code reduce memory consumption speedup loading control panel removal wp plugin clean dashboard menu for all subscribers.
+Is planned update for WordPress 3.8+ / 3.9+ / 4.0+ / 4.1+ compatibility?
+YES!
+The plugin that is updated, for now, is WP Toolbar Removal Migrate to it A.S.A.P.

 Rules: